Iran, six powers lock horns over nuclear reactor that could yield plutonium

 VIENNA (Reuters) - Iran and world powers locked horns on Wednesday over the future of a planned Iranian nuclear reactor that could yield plutonium for bombs as the United States warned “hard work” will be needed to overcome differences when the sides reconvene in April.

+Tehran’s foreign minister voiced optimism that a July 20 deadline for settling a long-running dispute about the scope of Iran’s nuclear program was within reach.

-The meeting in Vienna was the second in a series that the six nations - the United States, China, Russia, Germany, France, Britain - hope will produce a verifiable settlement on the scope of Iran’s nuclear program, ensuring it is oriented to peaceful ends only, and put to rest the risk of a new Middle East war.
+The meeting in Vienna was the second in a series that the six nations - the United States, China, Russia, Germany, France, Britain - hope will produce a verifiable settlement, ensuring Iran’s nuclear program is oriented to peaceful ends only, and put to rest the risk of a new Middle East war.

 This week the two sides endeavored to iron out their positions on two of the thorniest issues: the level of uranium enrichment conducted in Iran, and its Arak heavy-water reactor that the West sees as a possible source of plutonium for bombs.